Attol8/paintings-classifier-web-app/README.md

 # Paintings Classifier Web App

-> A clean Web app deployed on GCP using fastai to classify paintings styles
+A clean Web app deployed on GCP using fastai to classify paintings styles

+Click <a href="https://rare-habitat-240317.appspot.com/">here</a> if you want to try the app <span>&#128072;</span>

 ## Table of Contents